zacharysgoldberg/Blackjack/README.md

 # Blackjack game

-[GUI still in development]
-Includes Flask libraries.
 Requires user to register account and login with valid credentials before playing.
 User account and leaderboard data is stored in a sqlite database (Development stage).

 ## Future improvements

-To include a python GUI that communicates with db/api, forget password/username, utilize NoSQL database, and deploy on Azure
+Forget password/username and implement Redis database

 ## How to run/test

-Install requirements, and run blackjack.py in root dir.
+From terminal, install requirements, and run blackjack.py in root dir.